Myanmar on brink of economic collapse one year after military coup | DW | 01.02.2022

 "This summer will be really tough.
 There will be longer and more frequent blackouts," Ko Oo, a business owner, told DW.

 "I cannot use generators to run my factory as gasoline prices are sky high.
 I will only operate only when power is on.
-My production capacity would be greatly reduced," Ko Oo lamented.
+My production capacity would be greatly reduced," Ko Oo said.

-People living in poverty in Myanmar is expected to have more than doubled compared to pre-pandemic levels, according to the World Bank.
+The number of people living in poverty in Myanmar is expected to have more than doubled from before the pandemic, according to the World Bank.

-Min Maung, 40, says he's concerned about Yangon's surge in child poverty.
+Min Maung, 40, told DW that he is concerned about a surge in child poverty in Yangon.

-"Since COVID, we have started to see an increase of child beggars at traffic lights," he told DW.
+"Since COVID, we have started to see an increase of child beggars at traffic lights," he said.

 Edited by: Sou-Jie van Brunnersum